 - Church/ Eat Street: Parramatta’s most popular eating hub, there is a wide selection of international cuisine on offer; Italian, Mediterranean, Chinese, Thai.
 Two we recommend visiting are River Cafe and Bay Vista Dessert Bar.

 This is our local wharf and it’s located in the industrial area of Rydalmere.
 There’s now a picnic shelter with bbqs near the wharf, with a lovely view over the river.
 And toilets will be built in early 2019.
 Plus, there are a few cafes, parks and Aldi within walking distance from the Rydalmere wharf.
 We have always been able to get a car spot in the carpark and there’s also street parking nearby.
-NOTE: Rydalmere Wharf closed on 3rd October for an upgrade that will take about 5 months.

 - Eric Primrose Reserve, Rydalmere: Just to the east of the wharf, is a reserve with a small playground, plus picnic facilities and scooter track are currently being constructed.